ameliacode/BestTextbookforTechnicalArtists/README.md

 Getting Started
 -----------------
 The book usually covers MEL, However, for my own convenience, I use maya python instead.<br>
-Hence, I won't cover up the whole basic python and also, some requirements are required beforehand judged by the content of the book.<br>
+Hence, I won't cover up the whole basic python and also, some knoweldge is required beforehand judging by the content of the book.<br>

 > Requirements
 * **Basic Python knowledge**